lmangani/duckdb-extension-clickhouse-sql/DEVELOPMENT.md

 ### Submit a PR

-- If you're an SQL wizard, just add your new function(s) to the `aliases.sql` index for testing and validation.
+- If you're an SQL wizard, just open an issue with your proposal for testing, validation and implementation.
-- If you're a developer, implement the new function(s) directly in the [source code](chsql_macros) and submit a full PR.
+- If you're a Developer, implement the new function(s) directly in the [source code](chsql_macros) and submit a full PR.
-- If you're a pro, you can also implement a test case for your new function(s) in the `tests/sql` directory.
+- If you're a Saint, you can also implement a test case for your new function(s) in the `tests/sql` directory.

 <br>